One of the most remarkable buildings of Venice, the Doge’s Palace is situated in the Piazzetta between San Marco and the Grand Canal.

 He was succeeded by Pietro Lombardo, who generally followed Rizzo’s plan.
 Rizzo’s structure, which is seen most clearly in the façade facing the Grand Canal, displays the Venetian Gothic interest in rich surface elaboration marked by irregular rhythms (caused in part by the need to work around the existing interior spaces and fenestration) and rich textural effects.

-However, it also shows Classical borrowings in many of its decorative elements such as garlands, arms, armour and inlaid roundels.
+However, it also shows Classical borrowings in many of its decorative elements such as garlands, arms, armor, and inlaid roundels.
 The final result is a pleasing mixture of syncopated rhythms and richly varied textures, although the effect of his work has been somewhat obscured by sculpture added in the 16th and 17th centuries.

 The Doge’s Palace courtyard served as a large gathering place for the citizens and provided an elegant setting for the impressive Scala dei Giganti, built by Rizzo after the earlier staircase was destroyed in the fire of 1483.

-The structure fulfilled several functions, serving as the grand entrance to the palace, the site of major ceremonies such as the coronation of the doge and as the major sculptural focus of the palace.
+The structure fulfilled several functions, serving as the grand entrance to the palace, the site of major ceremonies such as the coronation of the doge, and as the major sculptural focus of the palace.
 Its role, therefore, was not only practical but also symbolic, as is apparent from the design.

 Rizzo deliberately emphasized the staircase by giving it a different scale and decoration in relation to the surrounding walls.
-The massive staircase leads into the palace through three arches of the first floor arcade, recalling a Roman triumphal arch.
-A small prison used to house traitors and enemies of the state was situated below the stairs, so that the doge could ceremonially tread on them as he entered and exited the palace.
+The massive staircase leads into the palace through three arches of the first-floor arcade, recalling a Roman triumphal arch.
+A small prison used to house traitors and enemies of the state was situated below the stairs so that the doge could ceremonially tread on them as he entered and exited the palace.

 Colossal statues of Mars and Neptune, sculpted by Jacopo Sansovino and his pupils in the 16th century, crown the staircase on either side and proclaim the military and naval power of Venice.